House panel votes to subpoena Trump adviser Conway on Hatch Act

 Some Democratic lawmakers said at the hearing that their Republican colleagues were letting their loyalty to Trump interfere with upholding the rule of law.

 “He’s not a partisan.
 He’s not some wild-eyed liberal.
-He’s doing his job!”
-Representative Gerald Connolly, a Democrat from Virginia, said of Kerner.
+He’s doing his job,” Representative Gerald Connolly, a Democrat from Virginia, said of Kerner.

 Kerner testified that his concerns about Conway could also be addressed by her formally becoming an adviser to Trump’s reelection campaign, rather than a White House employee.

-Kerner’s June 13 report criticized Conway for a “pattern of partisan attacks” on Democrats running for president, including a media interview where she insinuated that Senator Cory Booker was “sexist.”
+Kerner’s report on June 13 criticized Conway for a “pattern of partisan attacks” on Democrats running for president, including a media interview where she insinuated that Senator Cory Booker was “sexist.”

 An earlier OSC report from March 2018 cited Conway for favoring a Republican candidate over a Democrat in an interview discussing a special Senate election in Alabama in 2017.
 The White House said she was only expressing Trump’s preference.